phueb/EntropicStartTheory/README.md

 Research code.
 Under active development.

-## Motivation & Results
+## Background

-The research paper associated with this repsitory can be found [here](https://osf.io/j943u/).
+The research paper associated with this repository can be found [here](https://osf.io/j943u/).

 ## Training Data